Samuel85/Abbey/README.md

 # Note for Android users
 * It's necessary to use a controller.
 * The apk file (app-debug.apk) of the game is located inside of app/build/outputs/apk/debug
-* If the program doesn't save the progress, it is necessary to assign storage permisions to the game manually.
+* If the program doesn't save the progress, it is necessary to assign storage permisions manually.
 Hold on the game icon->App info->Permissions.
 * To compile the game for android, see the Readme.md file located inside of the build_directory folder.

 # RG350 users